adamzap/landslide/README.md

 # Overview

-Landslide generates a slideshow using the slides that power [the html5-slides presentation](http://apirocks.com/html5/html5.html).
+Landslide generates a fancy slideshow using from markdown, ReST, or textile using the slides that power
+[the html5-slides presentation](http://apirocks.com/html5/html5.html).

 ![demo](http://adamzap.com/random/landslide.png)

 A sample slideshow is [here](http://adamzap.com/random/landslide.html).

 # Features